boxcar/boxcar-developer-push-examples/README.md

 so there is low overhead when making many requests.
 This also allows us to perform efficient broadcasts to all of your registered devices and are not limited to 10,000.
-We use the same efficient connection handling model we use for the APNS gateway.
+We use the same efficient connection handling model we employ when sending push notifications through the APNS gateway.

 Prerequisites
 ---